rsdoiel/antenna/columns.md

 date: 2025-04-29, from: Matt Haughey blog

-<p>A bunch of friends sent me the announcement of <a href="https://www.slate.auto/en?ref=a.wholelottanothing.org" rel="noreferrer">the new Slate EV truck</a>, asking what I thought.
-I was already looking forward to <a href="https://www.telotrucks.com/?ref=a.wholelottanothing.org" rel="noreferrer">the Telo Truck</a>, but the Slate is even better and frankly, frighteningly close to my dream EV platform.</p><h2 id="what-would-an-ideal-new-ev-product-look-like">What would an ideal new EV product look</h2>
+<p>A bunch of friends sent me the announcement of <a href="https://www.slate.auto/en?ref=a.wholelottanothing.org" rel="noreferrer">the new Slate EV truck</a> yesterday, asking what I thought.
+I was already looking forward to <a href="https://www.telotrucks.com/?ref=a.wholelottanothing.org" rel="noreferrer">the Telo Truck</a>, but the Slate looks even better and frankly, it&apos;s frighteningly close to my dream EV platform.</p><h2 id="what-would-an-ideal-new-ev-product-look-like">What would an ideal</h2>

 <br>